JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 class from the Apple UIKit Framework, which is not available in Java, it is only usable in Swift and Objective-C.
 Kotlin/Native compiler comes with a set of pre-imported frameworks, so we can use the UIKit Framework without additional steps.
-You can find out more about the Objective-C and Swift Interop [here](/docs/reference/native/objc_interop.html)
+Objective-C and Swift Interop is covered in details in the [documentation](/docs/reference/native/objc_interop.html)

 ## Updating Gradle Scripts